ezWeb-Solution/ezWeb_milestone_2/README.md

 ## Add Agent Details

-## Create Posts/Edit Posts/Delete Posts
+## Create Posts - Edit Posts - Delete Posts
 Users who want to create new posts or edit their current posts on their website can click on the menu button, and then choose the **Manage Websites** option.

 <img src="https://user-images.githubusercontent.com/52826683/175896599-8149c1f7-358c-482b-ab5b-0a5ebf4fc2b0.jpg" width="275" height="450">